San José del Cabo

-Map of San José del Cabo, Mexico
+Quality of life in San José del Cabo

 San José del Cabo, located at the southern tip of Mexico's Baja California Peninsula, is a charming city known for its rich cultural heritage and stunning natural beauty.
 As part of the Los Cabos municipality, it offers a more laid-back atmosphere compared to its bustling neighbor, Cabo San Lucas.
 The city is renowned for its colonial architecture, vibrant art scene, and pristine beaches, making it a popular destination for tourists seeking both relaxation and cultural enrichment.